prosimcorp/kuberbac/README.md

       # (Optional)
       # ServiceAccounts can be selected by some metadata
       # This field is mutually exclusive with 'nameSelector'
+      # Attention: Only one can be performed.
       metaSelector:

         # Select by matching labels
         matchLabels:
           managed-by: custom-operator

+        # Select by matching annotations
+        # matchAnnotations:
+        #   managed-by: custom-operator

       # (Optional)
       # ServiceAccount names can be matched by exact name, or a Golang regular expression.